Books with Strong Female Leads

 image 1

-The Poisonwood Bible by Barbara Kingsolver features a compelling narrative driven by strong female characters.
+The Poisonwood Bible (1998) by Barbara Kingsolver features a compelling story driven by strong female characters.
 This novel highlights the experiences of the Price family’s women as they navigate life in the Belgian Congo.

 The story is told from the perspectives of the wife and four daughters of Nathan Price, an evangelical Baptist missionary.
-Each female character offers a distinct voice and viewpoint, illustrating their resilience and growth.
+Each female character brings a unique voice and perspective, highlighting their ability to adapt and evolve.

 • Orleanna Price, the matriarch, reflects on her choices and the impact of her husband’s mission.
 Her character portrays strength in the face of immense challenges.